 I regret that Mr. Sunny and I weren’t able to stay there for food the day we visited, because he says it is known for being truly delicious.

 Irish Pubs in London- O’Neill’s on Wardour Street

 If you’re really looking for a party vibe to end your tour of Irish pubs in London, then O’Neill’s is where close the night.

 You can find it on 33-37 Wardour Street, Soho, London W1D 6PU.
-It has levels and levels of beer and Irish drinks for the serious drinker, a club upstairs and an outdoor smoking lounge where you can smoke and vape.
-If you don’t have a vaping device yet, you can get one from pax 3 uk where you can enjoy at this lounge.
+It has levels and levels of beer and Irish drinks for the serious drinker, a club upstairs and an outdoor smoking lounge where you can smoke.
 Plus, we hear the food is damn good too.
 There are places to sit inside and outside to enjoy a meal and drinks.

 O’Neill’s is known for a pretty kickin’ nightlife, so we just caution you to pace yourself on this Kick Arse Irish Pubs in London Crawl.
 With the combination of Guinness, Jameson, and two other Irish pubs in this adventure, we hope you don’t try to swing off any chandeliers for your finale.

 What unique Irish pubs in London can you recommend, Sunny friends?
 Are there any hidden pubs that you like to visit in London?
 Mr. Sunny relies on his knowledge and experience of being a lifelong Londoner, plus he highly recommends The Good Pub Guide.